-Closures will also have significant ramifications on the regions that host the camps.
-For example, the growth of Kakuma-Kalobeyei town is uncertain, as the future of the settlement itself is of course strongly linked to the presence of refugees.
-One report states:
+Closures will also have significant ramifications on the regions hosting camps.
+For example, the growth of Kakuma-Kalobeyei town is uncertain as the future of the settlement itself is of course strongly linked to the presence of refugees.
+One report states,